alinobrasil/the_graph_getting_started/The Graph Quick Start.md

 Getting historical data on a smart contract can be frustrating when building a dapp.
 [The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs.
 The Graph’s infrastructure relies on a decentralized network of indexers, enabling your dapp to become truly decentralized.

+Both Kaia Mainnet & Testnet are supported by The Graph.

 ## Quick Start

 These subgraphs only take a few minutes to set up.
 To get started, follow these three steps: